 Outside of mutual funds, Vanguard has little to offer: it doesn't seem to be able to keep up with competition in richness of services

 Fidelity Investments provides its customers with rich selection of investment products, access to great independent third-party investment research from 12 companies,

 and many low cost Fidelity-family mutual funds.

 There is a general consensus that Vanguard's mutual funds are lower cost and better performers than most of their counterparts at

 Fidelity Investments.
 Vanguard also offers dollar-cost-averaging transactions for mutual funds for those clients who choose to

 accumulate positions over time.
-Free dividend reinvestment is always a great plus too.
+Free dividend reinvestment is a great plus too.

 When comparing retirement accounts (Roth, Traditional, and Simple IRA), Vanguard comes ahead: Fidelity

 disappoints by charging low balance fee and short term redemption fee which many other brokerages don't charge.

 Neither of these companies was included in our

 Best IRA Firms in 2016 list.

 There are better brokerages for beginner investors, offering vibrant online communities where users

 can ask questions, learn from more experienced members, and even get investment ideas.
 Some discount brokers also offer a virtual

 trading environment that allows users to practice trading and test different trading strategies without risking real money.
 If you are new to investing, check out

 our Best Brokers for Beginner Investors recommendations.

-We are recommending Fidelity Investments and Vanguard only to clients looking to invest mostly in these firms' mutual funds and ETFs.
+We are recommending Fidelity Investments and Vanguard mostly to clients looking to invest in these firms' mutual funds and ETFs.

 Vanguard Brokerage is a better option for "buy-and-hold" mutual fund investor.
 Fidelity is great for anyone who likes to research

 investments extensively before buying, and to have more options of investment products.
 For everyone else there are better brokerage firms to choose from.